 It is highlighted that the AML/CFT program should be proportionate to the the size, risk and nature of the legal professional's practice.
 It will also depend on the type of services offered and their level of complexity.
 It is acknowledged that in Mauritius, a significant number of barristers, attorneys and notaries are sole practitioners.
 Those who are in these types of arrangements, and who are captured by the AML/CFT framework because they perform any of the listed activities in Part 2 of the First Schedule of the FIAMLA, must therefore design an AML/CFT program which is a reflection of their activities, and of the risks that are associated with these activities.
-It is important to note that while the regulatory body may have different expectations from each reporting person, this is not based on the size of the outfit exclusively.
-As mentioned in these guidelines, it is the level of risk which will primarily drive the expectations of the regulatory bodies.
-A sole practitioner (who is captured by the AML/CFT regulatory framework) may, from the regulatory body's perspective be a higher risk than a law firm, depending on the type of clients, services offered and location of the clients and/or services.
+It is important to note that while the regulator may have different expectations from each reporting person, this is not based on the size of the outfit exclusively.
+As mentioned in these guidelines, it is the level of risk which will primarily drive the expectations of the regulators.
+A sole pratitioner ( who is captured by the AML/CFT regulatory framework) may, from the regulator's perspective be more high risk than a law firm, depending on the type of clients, services offered and location of the clients and/or services.